Wisconsin agency suspends burn permits amid dry conditions

 The department also has positioned firefighters and equipment such as engines and tractors at ranger stations around Wisconsin.
 The department's entire firefighting staff will work through the weekend and the agency is ready to request air support from the Wisconsin National Guard if needed, Fire Suppression Specialist Eric Martin said.

-The state saw 55 fires that consumed more than 200 acres last week, Koele.
+The state has seen more than 200 wildfires in 2021 that consumed more than 450 acres, including 55 fires last week alone.
 The department was tracking five wildfires, all in the northern half of the state, on Friday, according to the agency's website.
 As of midday the fires had consumed a little less than three acres.
 Department officials fear the lingering lack of precipitation, temperatures in the 70s in places and strong winds this weekend could fuel more blazes.

 DNR officials also urged people to avoid burning yard waste and to keep backyard bonfires and campfires small and contained.
 Koele said people cause 98% of wildfires in Wisconsin.
 Fire conditions likely won't subside until vegetation becomes lush and green this summer, she warned.